matdurand/dotfiles/README.md

 git clone --bare git@github.com:matdurand/dotfiles.git ~/dotfiles alias config='git --git-dir=$HOME/dotfiles/ --work-tree=$HOME'
-config config --local status.showUntrackedFiles no
+config config --local status.showUntrackedFiles no cd ~ config checkout
 ```

-The alias is added to the .zshrc.
+The alias is added to the .zshrc

 ## Basic usage, to add a dotfileto the repo and commit: